In this post

-The data you can find in the mobile application and on the web are essentially the same, but it is in the app where you can best analyse and where you will find everything more ordered.
+The data you can find in the mobile application and on the web are essentially the same.
+But it is in the "app" where you will find the best podrás analysis and where you will find everything more organized.

 24 hour heart rate monitoring

-Just like the bracelet Fitbit Charge HRThe Fitbit Surge offers a whole day monitoring of your heart rate, thanks to its optical pulse sensor that uses "photoplethysmography".
-This is how this type of technology is called, easier to explain than to memorize the name.
-The pulse sensor is flanked by two green LED's.
+Just like the bracelet Fitbit Charge HRthe Fitbit Surge offers all-day heart rate tracking, thanks to its optical pulse sensor that uses "photoplethysmography".
+This is what this type of technology is called, easier to explain than to memorize the name.
+The pulse sensor is flanked by two green LEDs.
 These illuminate the skin, allowing the sensor to measure changes in light absorption.
-And they are green because the red color absorbs the green.
+And they are green because red absorbs green.

 Therefore, in each cardiac cycle (each pulse), blood will pass through veins and capillaries that as you know are red (now I wonder... will this technology work with the aristocracy?) and what the sensor measures is the variation between reflected and absorbed light.
 That way it is able to give you the pulse data.

 Well, after this kind of anatomy we can now talk about the Fitbit Surge and its constant heart rate monitoring.
 On the clock you can see your current pulse at all times.
 It's as simple as scrolling through the screens left or right to the one that corresponds to your pulse.

 This data is stored and synchronised with the application on your phone (or when synchronising with your computer, if you don't have the app installed on your phone), and you can access it for later analysis.